Silverr12/DMA-CFW-Guide/README.md

 ### Using Visual Studio
 1. Open the PCIeSquirrel folder and head to this file `/PCIeSquirrel/src/pcileech_pcie_cfg_a7.sv`.
 Within this file use Ctrl+F and search the file for `rw[20]` which should be on line 209 to find the master abort flag/auto-clear status register.
-Change the accompanying 0 to a 1 along with the accompanying `rw[21]`.
+Change the accompanying 0 to a 1.
 Before

 ![image](https://github.com/Silverr12/DMA-FW-Guide/assets/89455475/358337b4-a238-433c-bc53-0630bec5a17d)